xiubert/pyFluo/readme.md

 ## For relating blood vessel movement with fluorescence responses
 - Notebook: `src/FandXY_reSoundStim.ipynb`
-1. First run `src/getEdgeROI.py` to obtain the mask for isolating the blood vessel portion which will be analyzed for movement
-2. Run: `src/FandXY_reSoundStim.ipynb`

 ## For exploring effects of experiment duration on fluorescence traces
 - Notebook: `src/F_exprmnt_duration.ipynb`